Statistical Inference for Scale Mixture Models via Mellin Transform Approach: Numerical examples

-\begin{enumerate} \item \underline{Discrete mixing distribution with finite support.} Let \(G\) be a purely discrete probability law taking values 1 and 2 with probabilities 1/3 and 2/3, respectively.
+As for the mixing distribution \(G\), we consider the following three cases. \begin{enumerate} \item \underline{Discrete mixing distribution with finite support.} Let \(G\) be a purely discrete probability law taking values 1 and 2 with probabilities 1/3 and 2/3, respectively.
 As was discussed in Section~\ref{secH}, we have in this case

-Therefore the parameter \(\u\) can be taken from the set
+Therefore, the parameter \(\u\) can be taken from the set

-In what follows, we take \(\u=1/2.\) Based on the discussion in Section~\ref{convrates}, we choose \(T_n=n=1000\).
-As for the estimator~\eqref{fourier}, the parameter \(R_n\) minimises the corresponding mean-square error based on 500 samples of size \(n=1000\).
-The exact values are 3.5 and 9.7 for the beta and the gamma distributions, respectively.

-Figure~\ref{fig:mse_twopoint_mup100} shows boxplots of the mean-squared errors of the Mellin-based estimator~\eqref{est_main} and the Fourier-based estimator~\eqref{fourier} for different values of \(n\in\{100,500,1000\}\) obtained via \(100\) simulation runs.
-The average (over runs) values of MSE for each \(n\) are presented in Table~\ref{mses}.
-Note that for both beta and gamma distributions the proposed estimator~\eqref{est_main} converges to the true c.d.f.\ \(F\) rather fast with the MSE being less than \(0.003\) for \(n=1000\).
-To the contrary, the accuracy of the estimator~\eqref{fourier} does not significantly increase with the growth of \(n\), and the average errors are more than \(60\) times greater than those of the estimator~\eqref{est_main}.
-This point is also justified by Figures~\ref{fig:cdfs_twopoint_beta} and~\ref{fig:cdfs_twopoint_gamma} showing the estimated and true c.d.f.s.